Ayako wrote to us from Japan about the Full Moon Festival called Jugoya.

 About dumplings, the white ones are common rice dumplings for Jugoya and the purple and yellow and the ones on top are all made of sweet potatoes.

 This article was posted on Thursday, September 15th, 2016 at 6:34 pm and is filed under Countries & Cultures, Holidays Around the World, Japan, Jugoya.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply